awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-volume.md

 1. For **Volume Type**, choose a volume type\.
 For more information, see [Amazon EBS Volume Types](EBSVolumeTypes.md)\.
 **Note**
 Some AWS accounts created before 2012 might have access to Availability Zones in us\-west\-1 or ap\-northeast\-1 that do not support Provisioned IOPS SSD \(`io1`\) volumes\.
-If you are unable to create an `io1` volume \(or launch an instance with an `io1` volume in its block device mapping\) in one of these regions, try a different Availability Zone in the region\.
+If you are unable to create an `io1` volume \(or launch an instance with an `io1` volume in its block device mapping\) in one of these Regions, try a different Availability Zone in the Region\.
 You can verify that an Availability Zone supports `io1` volumes by creating a 4 GiB `io1` volume in that zone\.

 1. For **Size \(GiB\)**, type the size of the volume\.